Oturu, Minnesota overpower Northwestern 77-68

 UP NEXT

 Northwestern: Play at Indiana on Wednesday.
+The Hoosiers have lost their last two games.

 Minnesota: Play at No. 14 Michigan State on Thursday.
+The Spartans beat No. 12 Michigan 87-69 on Sunday.

 More AP college basketball coverage: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25